GoogleCloudPlatform/python-docs-samples/run/events-gcs/README.md

-# Events for Cloud Run – Pub/Sub tutorial
+# Events for Cloud Run – GCS tutorial

 This sample shows how to create a service that processes GCS events.